LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Options_Strategies/README.md

 5. Theta - Decay in option price every day as the expiration gets nearer
 6. Rho - Measures change in option price when stock price moves

+## Black Scholes Model
+Black Scholes model or Black-Scholes-Merton (BSM) model, is a mathematical model for pricing an options contract.
+Therefore, the equation derives the price of a call option or put option.

 :red_circle: Warning: This is not financial advisor.
 Do not use this to invest or trade.
 It is for educational purpose.